jacquesuys/PhotoDrop-redux/README.md

 ![super agent](http://i.imgur.com/AKDxeVV.png)

+## Connect to Server

+To connect to the server, run 'mongod' from the root directory.
+Then, run 'npm start' to start the server on port 8000.

+The api is currently hardcoded to the server in the file client/App/Utils/api.js.
+You may need to change these server references from a deployed server IP to localhost or vice-versa.

 ## Run Simulator

 In order to run the simulator, navigate to the 'AppDelegate.m' file under the 'ProfoundMongoose' folder.
 You'll see two options for loading JavaScript code: